 Waste

-Capsule coffee – a separate beverage category
+Capsule coffee – a category of beverage all its own

 Which capsule systems are available on the market?